Roger Ford’s career, as a designer of television and film production, began in London in the 1960’s.

 His production design and costume design work for feature films began in 1985.

-He was nominated for an Academy Award for his work on BABE.
-He has been nominated twelve times for Australian Film Institute Awards for both Production Design and Costume Design, and was the winner of four of them and also the 2002 Lexus IF Award for Best Production Design on RABBIT PROOF FENCE.
+Roger was nominated for an Academy Award for his work on BABE.
+He has been nominated twelve times for Australian Film Institute Awards for both Production Design and Costume Design, winning four.
+He was the winner of the 2002 Lexus IF Award for Best Production Design on RABBIT PROOF FENCE.